 Oven Roasted Honey Garlic Carrots

 If we are talking about some underrated veggies, I want to put carrots at the very top of the list.
-Carrots just don’t get enough credit or love that they deserved!
+Carrots just don’t get the credit or love that they deserved!

-When carrots are cooked well, they truly shine and are very delicious and flavorful.
+Raw carrots already have a natural sweetness and great crunch.
+When they are cooked well, they truly shine and are very delicious and flavorful.
+And that is definitely the case for this honey glazed roasted carrots dish.

 Besides this honey garlic carrots dish, I am also a huge fan of other flavorful yet stupid easy veggie sides such as Lemon Garlic Roasted Broccoli (a.k.a.
 BEST broccoli side ever), Easy Garlic Parmesan Asparagus, Caramelized Onions Green Beans, Sautéed Brussels Sprouts and Carrots.
 Don’t forget to check those out as well!